 iSEE is being supported by the Alvin H. Baum Family Fund through a generous gift of $2 million.
 Before the University of Illinois Board of Trustees and the Illinois Board of Higher Education approved establishment of the Institute on Dec.
 16, 2013, the Baum Fund previously supported its predecessors: the Center for a Sustainable Environment and the Environmental Change Institute.

-The Baum Fund, under the administrative leadership of Joel Friedman, is also supporting iSEE Critical Conversations and a capstone research project team for students in the Sustainability, Energy, and Environment Fellows Program in 2018 and 2019 with gift contributions totaling $100,000.
+The Baum Fund, under the administrative leadership of Joel Friedman and Erika Cornelison, is also supporting iSEE Critical Conversations and a capstone research project team for students in the Sustainability, Energy, and Environment Fellows Program in 2018 and 2019 with contributions totaling $100,000.

 The Alvin H. Baum Family Fund is committed to bettering the lives of those who live and work predominantly in the Chicagoland area.
 Priorities established for the Foundation’s giving are health, human services, education, housing, environmental issues and the arts.